Great Video Hits of The Judds

-Great Video Hits of The Judds is a video album by American country music duo The Judds.
-It was released in 1990 by RCA Nashville.
+Great Video Hits of The Judds is a video album by American country music duo The Judds, released in 1990 by RCA Records.
 It was the duo's second video album released in their career and their second to sell over 500,000 copies in the United States.
-The album contained the duo's music videos released from the RCA label.
+The album contained the duo's music videos released by the RCA Records label.